 Department of Pediatric Rheumatology, Bahrami Children’s Hospital, Tehran University of Medical Sciences, Tehran, Iran.

-Case presentation: A previously healthy 3-year old girl was admitted to the pediatric infectious diseases ward of Bahrami children hospital, Tehran, Iran.
+A previously healthy 3-year old girl was admitted to the pediatric infectious diseases ward of Bahrami Children’s Hospital, Tehran, Iran.
 She had a 3-day history of fever and lymphadenopathy which persisted despite antibiotic therapy.
-Patient's general condition gradually worsened and she developed loss of conciousness.
+Patient's general condition gradually worsened and she developed loss of consciousness.
 After being diagnosed with MAS based on laboratory findings, she developed mucocutaneous manifestations of KD.
 She responded to methylprednisolone pulse therapy, intravenous immunoglobulin and dipyridamole.
-The follow-up by 2 weeks and 2 months showed no abnormal findings.
+The follow-up at 2 weeks and 2 months showed no abnormal findings.

-Conclusion: MAS may manifest even before the diagnosis of KD is made.
-Early recognition of MAS associated with KD and prompt treatment with corticosteroids can improve the outcome
+MAS may manifest even before the diagnosis of KD is made.
+Early recognition of MAS associated with KD and prompt treatment with corticosteroids can improve the outcome.